Counselling, Psychotherapy & Clinical Psychology

 - Personality disorders

 At IMI, we believe in offering treatments that are tailored to suit a person’s particular needs.
-When it comes to therapists, finding the right person you simply ‘click’ with is key to enhancing your mental and emotional wellbeing.
-In fact, research has repeatedly shown that, as well as skilful techniques and interventions, it’s having a positive, collaborative relationship with your therapist that ensures deep and long-lasting success.
+When it comes to therapists, finding the right person that you "click with" is key to enhancing your mental and emotional wellbeing.
+In fact, research has repeatedly shown that as well as skilful techniques and interventions, it’s having a positive, collaborative relationship with your therapist that ensures deep and long-lasting success.

-Counsellors, psychotherapists and clinical psychologists all provide what comes under the common term of ‘talking therapies’.
-That said, psychotherapeutic approaches often focus on the non-verbal ways of communication, as these are play a key role in our current relationships as well as how our earliest experiences were created.
-And while the titles ‘psychotherapist’, ‘psychologist’ and ‘counsellor’ are often used interchangeably – different approaches, lengths of training and qualifications are involved.
+Counsellors, psychotherapists, and clinical psychologists all provide what comes under the common term of "talking therapies".
+That said, psychotherapeutic approaches often focus on the non-verbal ways of communication as these play a key role in our current relationships as well as how our earliest experiences were formed.
+While the titles psychotherapist, psychologist, and counsellor are often used interchangeably; different approaches, lengths of training, and qualifications are involved.
 It’s worth checking the individual biographies of IMI’s therapists to find out more about their areas of focus, membership of professional bodies, and life experiences.
 This will help you decide which one fits best with you and your situation.

 - Focus on what’s currently impacting your life – from difficulties at work, home or in a relationship.